American Apparel gets restraining order against Dov Charney

-(Reuters) - American Apparel Inc APP.A said it was granted a restraining order against ousted Chief Executive and founder Dov Charney who was fired after he allegedly misused company funds and failed to stop defamatory blog posts by an employee.
+June 2 (Reuters) - American Apparel Inc said it was granted a restraining order against ousted Chief Executive and founder Dov Charney.

 The order temporarily restrains him from breaching terms of a standstill agreement signed last year, including seeking removal of the company's board members and making negative statements in the press against the company or its employees, American Apparel said in a regulatory filing on Tuesday.
 (1.usa.gov/1KJK5Pm)